dask/dask-stories/icecube-cosmic-rays.md

 ---------

-I'm [James Bourbeau](https://github.com/jrbourbeau), I'm a graduate student in the Physics department at the University of Wisconsin&mdash;Madison.
+I'm [James Bourbeau](https://github.com/jrbourbeau), I'm a graduate student in the Physics department at the University of Wisconsin at Madison.
 I work at the [IceCube South Pole Neutrino Observatory](https://icecube.wisc.edu/) studying the cosmic-ray energy spectrum.